Béla Uitz

-Béla Uitz (8 March 1887, Mehála, Kingdom of Hungary (today part of Timișoara, Romania) – 26 January 1972, Budapest, Hungary) was a Hungarian painter and communist activist.
+Béla Uitz (8 March 1887, Mehála, Kingdom of Hungary (today part of Timișoara, Romania) – 26 January 1972, Budapest, Hungary) was a Hungarian painter, graphic artist and communist activist.

 In 1907 he studied at the Hungarian National School of Applied Arts before moving on to the Hungarian Academy of Fine Arts in 1908.

 He was a contributor to the anarchist-pacifist magazine A Tett, published by Lajos Kassák 1915-1916.
-After A Tett was suppressed by the authorities, Kassák launched MA in 1917 and Uiotz joined the editorial team.
+After A Tett was suppressed by the authorities, Kassák launched MA in 1917 and Uitz joined the editorial team.